Dickens of a Christmas

 Dickens of a Christmas brings entertaining weekend to Historic Downtown Franklin

-It’s a 29-year holiday tradition in Historic Downtown Franklin on the second weekend in December to travel back in time about 150 years to a Main Street from the time of Charles Dickens, and the tradition continues this year Dec.
-14-15, 2013, 10 a.m. to 5 p.m.
+This year will mark the 30th year to celebrate Dickens of a Christmas in Historic Downtown Franklin!
+Each second weekend in December, we travel back 150 years in time to a Main Street from the time of Charles Dickens, and the tradition continues this year Dec.
+13-14, 2013, 10 a.m. to 5 p.m.
 Saturday and noon to 5 p.m.
 Sunday.
 Dickens of a Christmas is a free street festival, is open to the public, and is expected to attract some 50,000 visitors over the weekend.

 More than 250 volunteers participate in the event as characters from Dickens’ stories, vendors or street performers.
 Show up any time over the course of the weekend, and you’re sure to meet Ebenezer Scrooge, his unfortunate partner Marley (the ghost in chains), little Tiny Tim Cratchit and his family, and many more, including Father Christmas.

-In addition to more than two dozen street performers, there are many scheduled performances throughout the event, including:
+In addition to more than two dozen street performers, there are many scheduled performances throughout the event.
+The 2013 event included:

 City Hall Stage Schedule